kyleboyd/ixd-tutorials/planets/Planets Yo!.md

 	![Remix](https://www.dropbox.com/s/vyr4vc2uae9jwkq/Screenshot%202018-06-18%2011.34.11.png?raw=1)

-3. In the main environment window top-left you will see planets-template.
+3. In the main environment window top-left you will see a name.
 Click the drop down list and change the title to the name of your group - it can be whatever you want.

 	![Change the name of the project to your own](https://www.dropbox.com/s/h059ytxq566o05o/Screenshot%202018-06-12%2020.24.17.png?raw=1)